-This bad credit loan information will provide a breakdown by lender for loans starting at $100 up to $5000 without security or a co-signer.
+This bad credit loan information will provide a breakdown by the lender for loans starting at $100 up to $5000 without security or a co-signer.
 Your ability to qualify will depend on your past history and your current employment

 Loan Provider That Accepts a Co-signer